nickromero-prog/plantproject-client/README.md

 As a user I want to be able to create a plant and store the information so I don't have to try and remember it.

-Next thing I wanted to set up was a way to create a plant so I created a form that takes three basic inputs from the user and stores the information in the API for the user to retrieve later on.
+Next thing I wanted to do was set up a way to create a plant so I created a form that takes three basic inputs from the user and stores the information in the API for the user to retrieve later on.